Why Invest in a Website?

 So, creating a website is good for your customers – but is it good for you?
 Does it make your operations easier, or save you money in the long run?
 As it turns out, websites are not only great sales tools, but they improve communications, increase efficiency, and create excellent opportunities to stand above your competition.

 Because they are always available, you save both time and money with customer service tools like submission forms and help requests.
 This is incredibly useful for small businesses, who likely do not have the extra funds to hire for a dedicated customer support role.
-Additionally, the ability to update or modify a website from any computer means that you can not only keep your customers informed and engaged, but also that doing so is much cheaper and more environmentally friendly than traditional tactics like physical mailouts.
+Additionally, the ability to update or modify a website from any computer means that you can not only keep your customers informed and engaged but also that doing so is much cheaper and more environmentally friendly than traditional tactics like physical mailouts.

 Finally, a website will allow you to clearly state and support the reasons why you stand out from your competitors, and identify what potential buyers will gain by choosing you over another organization.
-Laying out a compelling, differentiated brand, a smooth sales funnel, and the right functionality and resources makes it easy for people to see your value and make a decision on their own.
+Laying out a compelling, differentiated brand, a smooth sales funnel, and the right functionality and resources make it easy for people to see your value and make a decision on their own.

 The benefits for digital advertising

 Of course, one of the biggest benefits of having a website ties into both of these prior concepts in turn.
 With a site, you gain the ability to implement an enhanced digital marketing strategy.
-From exactingly precise key audience selection, to 1,000%+ ROIs, to retargeting that entices people back again and again, the e-commerce possibilities unlocked by your website are endless.
+From exactingly precise key audience selection to 1,000%+ ROIs, to retargeting that entices people back again and again, the e-commerce possibilities unlocked by your website are endless.

-With the right optimizations and strategic direction, your website will pop up early in the results for critical key words in your industry, and anyone who visits your site once can be “tagged” and prioritized in further marketing efforts.
+With the right optimizations and strategic direction, your website will pop up early in the results for critical keywords in your industry, and anyone who visits your site once can be “tagged” and prioritized in further marketing efforts.
 From anywhere in the world, you can serve web-only promotions or discounts to visitors, or use drop-shipping to fulfill orders without needing a whole warehouse of stocked items.
 As your customer list grows, your network of marketing contacts will expand, too, constantly refining and improving.
 If you like, you can even earn revenue from ad placements on your website, to help offset the cost of web hosting and server fees (though that’s entirely up to you).

 How to Build a Successful Website